dotnet/ai-samples/src/llm-eval/README.md

 Semantic Kernel also allows the access to any model that supports the [OpenAI Chat Completions API](https://github.com/ollama/ollama/blob/main/docs/openai.md).

-The following example creates a kernel using a Llama 3 model deployed and hosted locally using ollama.
+The following example creates a kernel using a Llama 3 model deployed and hosted locally using Ollama.

 ```csharp
 public static Kernel CreateKernelEval()